Watch for the following in conventionally framed roofs:

 Collar Ties VS Rafter Ties:

-COLLAR TIES are not required in all roofs, only roofs for which they have been specified by an architect or structural engineer.
-Roofs with no collar ties installed are not deficient.
-Where they are required, they are usually 1x6 or 2x4, typically installed every other rafter pair (4'oc), in the upper third of the roof.
+COLLAR TIES are installed to resist uplift.
+They're typically installed in older homes in which rafters are not fastened to the ridge with metal connectors (hangers).
+Where they are required, they are usually 1x6 or 2x4, typically installed every other rafter pair (4 feet on center), in the upper third of the roof.
 5 nails per side.

-RAFTER TIES are required on all conventionally framed roofs unless a structural ridge is installed.
+RAFTER TIES are required on all conventionally framed roofs unless a structural ridge (scroll down) is installed.
 They should be installed as low as possible in the roof.
 Min. per side: 5 face nails into the rafter and 1 toenail into the top plate (when possible).
+Ceiling joists almost always serve the function of rafter ties.

 A purlin system consists of a strongback that rests against the undersides of the rafters.
 Modern building codes require strongbacks to be at least the same dimension as the rafters, but this is a relatively recent requirement.
 Many, many purlin systems have been installed with strongbacks that don't comply with this provision with no problems resulting at all.
 If you feel compelled to mention it at all you should mention in your narrative whether you see signs of failure due to failure to comply with this provision.

-Strongbacks are supported by braces that should angle no more than 45 degrees and that should rest on top of bearing walls.
+Strongbacks are supported by braces that should angle no more steeply than 45 degrees.
+They should rest on top of bearing walls.
 Nailing patterns are:

 - Through the brace into the rafter: 5- 16d